 Research proposals written by Profundo include a clear description of the proposed activities in the field of research, consultancy, training or otherwise.
 The research proposal also includes a time planning for the execution of the proposed activities and the submission of the results, as well as a quotation of the estimated costs (including fees and estimated number of hours to be spent).
 All elements of the research proposal can be changed in consultation with the client.

-Al research proposals submitted by Profundo is not binding as long as no agreement has been reached with the client.
+A research proposal submitted by Profundo is not binding as long as no agreement has been reached with the client.
 The agreement, including all details on activities, time planning, costs and other specifications, is considered to be concluded once the client has returned a signed version of the research proposal.

 If the client drafts its own contract based on the research proposal written by Profundo, the agreement is considered to be concluded once both parties have signed this contract.